Ed.D. in Organizational Leadership

 Application Deadline and Program Start Dates

 The start dates for the Ed.D.
-Program are offered twice annually in Fall I and Spring I. Applications close in July for Fall I and December for Spring I; the specific dates will be established by the university.
+Program are offered Fall I, Spring I, and Summer I. Applications close in July for Fall I, December for Spring I, and March for Summer 1; the specific dates will be established by the university.
 The deadline for receiving the intent to enroll form will be two weeks after an offer of admission is extended.
 An extension may be granted for extenuating circumstances.

 Admission Requirements